isotronic/top-10-movies-website/README.md

 # Movie Rating and Review App

-This Flask web application allows users to rate, review, and manage their favorite movies.
+This Flask web application allows users to rate, review, and manage their favourite movies.
 Users can also add new movies, which are automatically fetched from The Movie Database (TMDb) using their API.

 ## Prerequisites